zwubbena/hb2-fiie-funding-package/README.md

 ## ❓ Frequently Asked Questions (FAQ)

-### Q: What qualifies as an "initial evaluation" for reimbursement purposes?
+### Q: What qualifies as an initial evaluation for reimbursement purposes?

-**A:** An initial evaluation is the first comprehensive assessment conducted to determine if a student qualifies for special education services under IDEA.
-The evaluation must be completed and recorded in the Child Find system with a valid evaluation date.
+**A:** An initial evaluation is the first comprehensive individual assessment conducted to determine if a children qualifies for special education services under IDEA.
+The initial evaluation must be completed and recorded with a valid initial evaluation date in the Texas Student Data System (TSDS).

-### Q: How are evaluations handled when a student moves between districts?
+### Q: How are initial evaluations handled when a student moves between districts?

-**A:** The district that completed the evaluation receives the reimbursement.
-If multiple districts have evaluation records for the same student, only the most recent evaluation qualifies for reimbursement based on the deduplication rules.
+**A:** The district that completed the eligibility determination receives the reimbursement.
+If multiple districts have evaluation records for the same student, only the most recent evaluation and eligibility determination qualifies for reimbursement based on the deduplication rules.

 ### Q: When do districts receive their FIIE reimbursements?